 What’s Different with Brazilian Waxes During Pregnancy?

 There are a few things that are different about Brazilian waxes during pregnancy.
-I actually have a whole post about shaving during pregnancy on my sister site that goes into this more.
+I actually have a whole post about shaving during pregnancy on my sister site that goes into this more, and another one on if you can do laser hair removal during pregnancy.
 But, when you’re pregnant your body has a few changes that make it different.

 More blood flow to that area — as your uterus and baby need a LOT more blood flow, it is just more in your entire lower abdomen — often meaning things react differently.